knewplay/book-programming-essential/programming-fundamentals/chapter9.md

 END if

 // Do this
-function MakeMixture()
+function MakeMixture():
     AddSugar()
     AddFlour()
     AddEggs()
     Mix()
 END function

-if conditionA
+if conditionA:
     MakeMixture()
 END if

-if conditionB
+if conditionB:
     MakeMixture()
 END if
 ```